Statement Of Compliance With The QCA Corporate Governance Code

-The Company’s annual report and accounts for the financial year ended 31 May 2017 was published prior to the publication of the 2018 QCA Corporate Governance Code (the “Code”).
-The Company intends to include the annual report and accounts disclosures required by the Code in the annual report and accounts for the financial year ended 31 May 2018.
+The Company intends to include additional disclosures required by the Code in the annual report and accounts for the financial year ended 31 May 2021.

 The Company’s website is regularly updated to include the latest and historical annual and half-yearly reports, and announcements (which can be found here: http://www.conroygoldandnaturalresources.com/news/annual_reports), as are notices of general meetings for the last five years.
 During the annual general meetings, shareholders have the chance to communicate with the directors of the Company.

-The results of general meetings will be published from 2018 onwards.
+The results of general meetings are published on an ongoing basis.